-- a) Whether a PBV development will be located in a census tract where the concentration of assisted units will be or has decreased as a result of public housing demolition. - b) Whether the project is located in a census tract with a poverty rate of twenty percent (20%) or less. - c) If the poverty rate in the area where the proposed PBV development will be located is greater than 20 percent, the PHA should consider whether in the past five years there has been an overall decline in the poverty rate. - d) Whether the census tract in which the proposed PBV development will be located is undergoing significant revitalization. - e) Whether state, local, or federal dollars have been invested in the area that has assisted in the achievement of the statutory requirement. - f) Whether new market rate units are being developed in the same census tract where the proposed PBV development will be located and the likelihood that such market rate units will positively impact the poverty rate in the area. - g) Whether there are meaningful opportunities for educational and economic advancement in the census tract where the proposed PBV development will be located.
+- 1. Whether a PBV development will be located in a census tract where the concentration of assisted units will be or has decreased as a result of public housing demolition. - 2.
+Whether the project is located in a census tract with a poverty rate of twenty percent (20%) or less. - 3.
+If the poverty rate in the area where the proposed PBV development will be located is greater than 20 percent, the PHA should consider whether in the past five years there has been an overall decline in the poverty rate. - 4.
+Whether the census tract in which the proposed PBV development will be located is undergoing significant revitalization. - 5.
+Whether state, local, or federal dollars have been invested in the area that has assisted in the achievement of the statutory requirement. - 6.
+Whether new market rate units are being developed in the same census tract where the proposed PBV development will be located and the likelihood that such market rate units will positively impact the poverty rate in the area. - 7.
+Whether there are meaningful opportunities for educational and economic advancement in the census tract where the proposed PBV development will be located.

-Designated Housing Authority staff will review all proposals received before selecting units.
+Designated Housing Authority staff will review proposals as they are received before selecting units.
 They will determine whether proposals are responsive to and in compliance with the information requested in the RFP.
-Housing Authority staff will assure that the project meets PBV goals, civil rights requirements, and HQS site standards.
+Housing Authority staff will assure that the project meets PBV goals, civil rights requirements, and site selection standards.
 All units (whether existing, rehabilitated or newly constructed) shall be inspected for HQS before the family moves in.
-The Housing Authority may not execute the HAP contract until the project meets all HUD requirements, including Subsidy Laying Review and NEPA review, and until the units fully comply with HQS.
+The Housing Authority may not execute the HAP contract until the units fully comply with HQS.
 The Housing Authority may, at its discretion, select one or more of the proposal(s) submitted, or none of the proposals submitted.
+If selected, the Housing Authority may also award fewer PBVs than requested in the proposal.

-In the event that a proposal is selected, the Housing Authority will notify the party that submitted the selected procedure and will also publish the results of the RFP on the Housing Authority website.
+In the event that a proposal is selected, the Housing Authority will notify the party that submitted the selected proposal and will maintain a list of conditionally approved projects on the Housing Authority website.
 The Housing Authority will make documentation available regarding the basis for the selection of any project-based voucher proposal to any interested persons.